wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Kinematics Analysis/Circular Motion.md

     - $r$ is the radius of the circular path
     - $\alpha$ is the angular acceleration
 ##### Angular Acceleration Vector Direction
+It is normal to the plane of the circular motion.

 **Right-Hand Rule**: To determine the direction of the angular acceleration vector ($\alpha$), you use the right-hand rule:
     Point your right-hand fingers in the direction of the rotation (along the axis of rotation).
     Curl your fingers in the direction of the angular velocity vector ($\omega$).